Fort Ritchie: Camp Ritchie

-Camp Ritchie was the site of prisoner of war (POW) camps during 1942–1947, housing mostly German Africa Korps officers and Italians captured during Operation Torch.
+Camp Ritchie was the site of prisoner of war (POW) camps during 1942–1947, all information available housing mostly German Africa Korps officers and Italians captured during Operation Torch.

 The US Army activated the Military Intelligence Training Center (MITC) on June 19, 1942, and trained 19,600 intelligence troops, including the Ritchie Boys, approximately 15,200 servicemen, most with high fluency in multiple European languages, for frontlines interrogation, battle-field intelligence, investigation, counter-intelligence, and related work.
 Approximately 14%, or 2,200, of them were Jewish refugees born in Germany and Austria, alongside American Jewish servicemen, among others.
 The 'Ritchie Boys' were later involved in the Nuremberg trials as prosecutors and translators.

 Nisei women joined the Military Intelligence Service as translators and interrogators and attended a rigorous six-month study course designed to educate women on the Japanese military language.
 Upon graduation, most of the women were assigned to the Pacific Military Intelligence Research Section at Camp Ritchie, Maryland, and worked with Japanese documents to uncover military plans.
 Japanese-Americans also served as translators at this site.
 One, a male Buddhist Japanese-American from Hawaii, Yoshiaki Fujitani, served in military intelligence in Camp Ritchie during the war.

 Naval Unit, Air Technical Document Research Unit, Camp Ritchie, Maryland was a United States Navy shore activity during World War II.
 3rd Mobile Radio Broadcast Company activated December 29, 1943, at Camp Ritchie.

 Following the War, Camp Ritchie was involved with yet another top secret effort known as 'The Hill Project' in which German POWs were responsible for working directly with Allied forces to conduct research on "subjects which will aid in preserving military security in Europe" and "prosecuting the war against Japan" (a goal which proved to be unnecessary following their surrender); additional research was conducted in "improving intelligence organization and techniques and to other selected matters on which important lessons can be gained from studying German methods in detail".
 While only 150 POWs worked directly on the Hill Project, many of those were previously high-ranking Wehrmacht officers.
 It is estimated that by March 1946, over 1500 POWs were at Ritchie; many of them had been involved in some way with the Hill Project.

 In 1946, control of Camp Ritchie was returned to the state government.
 From 1946 to 1950, Camp Ritchie served as a chronic disease center for the state of Maryland.
-The repurchase of Camp Ritchie by the United States Army took place in 1951 for what would be called the Alternate Joint Communication Center, Site R. Camp Ritchie was then designated as Fort Ritchie, and from 1964 to 1975, the Army used it as a support base and to engineer, install, and test information systems equipment and communication units.
+The repurchase of Camp Ritchie by the United States Army took place in 1948 for what would be called the Alternate Joint Communication Center, Site R. Camp Ritchie was then designated as Fort Ritchie, and from 1964 to 1975, the Army used it as a support base and to engineer, install, and test information systems equipment and communication units.